sirdx/Pegasustan/README.md

 This project is in no way affiliated with Pegasus Airlines.
 This is just a hobby project created for fun.

 ## Contributing
-There is a lot of to discover and add.<br/>
+There is a lot of to discover and add.

 I really welcome community pull requests for bug fixes, enhancements, and documentation.

 ## License